TrueOsiris/docker-vrising/README.md

 ![Github last-commit](https://img.shields.io/github/last-commit/TrueOsiris/docker-vrising)

 ### setup
-This is only an initial version.
+- This is only an initial version.
 I'll add docker parameters later on to set servername etc ...<br>
 Configuration settings are still those in /path/on/host/dedicatedserverfiles/VRisingServer_Data/StreamingAssets/Settings<br>
 so NOT those in /persistentdata.
 Working on that.

+- If you forward ports, you can only use direct connect.
+If you want to see the server in the server list and want to use 27015-27016/UDP for example, <br>
+you'll need to change the ports in the ServerHostSettings.json file to 27015 and 27016.<br>
+And then just expose ports <br>

+    -p 27015:27015
+    -p 27016:27016

 ### environment variables